Hi, this is the site of

 A blog on modern Christianity

 In this care for growth and relationships and depth, I continue to be drawn to Christianity.
 Although deeply skeptical, I joyfully believe.
-Learning to bridge modernity and faith has been good for me, and so I write a blog on Leading a modern life while living the Gospel, sharing the ways for achieving both, fully.
+Learning to bridge modernity and faith has been good for me, and I wrote a blog on Leading a modern life while living the Gospel, sharing the ways for achieving both, fully.
 Let’s grow towards more maturity, and to a more subtle faith.

 Here are a few articles from the blog: